-Sun conjunct Chiron represents the instinct of the human spirit seeking to manifest itself and leave something immaterial behind.
+Sun conjunct Chiron represents the instinct of the human spirit to manifest itself and leave something immaterial behind.
 Our spirit seeking manifestation represents our “gift to the world”.

-Let’s take the example of pearls – do you know how they are made?
+Let’s take the example of pearls.
+Do you know how they are made?
 A parasite tries to work its way into the oyster.
 As a defense mechanism, a fluid is used to stop the intruder.
 Layer upon layer of coating is deposited, until a lustrous pearl is formed.

 The shaman’s role is to travel to hell, to heaven, and then back to earth.

 Like any great piece of art, your skills and attributes will outlive you, to feed many more generations to come.

 He does not know how much time has passed, as he stays forever young.
-But one day he remembers his parents and the house where he grew up, and the longing for his family, for his roots, overwhelmed him.
+But one day he remembers his parents and the house where he grew up, and the longing for his family, for his roots, overwhelms him.

 He decides to go back to see his parents and the people he grew up with one more time.
 On his way back home, he notices that everything has changed.

 The forests have turned into cities and he could not recognize anything anymore.
 When he finally reaches the place where he grew up, he notices with sorrow that everything is now a ruin, and everyone in the court has been dead for a long time.

 “I brought you here master, but now I will go back from where I came from”.

 The man decides to stay there and lets nature take its course.
 Mortality finally catches up with him and he dies”